Frederick Bailey Deeming: Jack the Ripper suspect

-Publicity surrounding the gruesome finding of Mather's body was considerable.
+Considerable publicity surrounded the discovery.
 On 5 March The Age newspaper had connected the murder to the Whitechapel murders by 'Jack the Ripper' in east London from August to November 1888:

 From the outset a suspicion of insanity is almost suggested and a tinge of the Whitechapel murders is hinted.
 The body hacked and mangled, the cool manner in which the cementing was carried out, the taking a house etc, the laborious obliteration of all traces of the crime – all these things suggest the malevolence and craft which can scarcely accompany the sane murderer, no matter how callous and brutal.

 As Australians struggled to comprehend the savageness of the Windsor murder, significant press speculation grew, suggesting Deeming was also responsible for the Whitechapel murders.
 The speculation was also found in overseas reports of the case.
 For example, on 17 March The New York Times reported the story with the headlines:

 Perhaps Jack the Ripper.
 The Startling discovery made in Liverpool.
 A Man arrested in Australia.

 This responded to the possibility that Deeming may have been in England at the time of the Whitechapel murders.
-In 1912 Kreitmayer's in Melbourne produced waxworks in Melbourne showing Deeming burying Mather, commenting that it was suspected he was "identical with Jack the Ripper" - this probably reflected widespread public opinion on the point by that time.
+In 1912 Kreitmayer's in Melbourne produced waxworks showing Deeming burying Mather and commented that it was suspected he was "identical with Jack the Ripper" - this probably reflected widespread public opinion on the point by that time.

-At the time and in the present day the Metropolitan Police officially dismissed Deeming as a suspect of the Whitechapel murders, since they believed he was either in jail or that he was in South Africa.
+As of 1892 the Metropolitan Police officially dismissed Deeming as a suspect of the Whitechapel murders, since they had evidence that he was either in jail or in South Africa at the time of the murders.
 However, speculation that Deeming was Jack the Ripper continues today - The Last Podcast on the Left still lists him as one of two "reasonable" Jack the Ripper suspects.

 Forensic researcher and former Metropolitan Police detective Robin Napper worked with a team of researchers and concluded that most of the evidence leads to Deeming as Jack the Ripper.
-In a Discovery Channel documentary in 2011 Napper argued that the Crime Museum's past display of a copy of Deeming's death mask as that of "Jack the Ripper" in the Crime Museum shows that the police had always considered him a prime suspect.
+In a Discovery Channel documentary in 2011 Napper argued that the Crime Museum's past display of a copy of Deeming's death mask as that of "Jack the Ripper" shows that the police had always considered him a prime suspect.